HenryHK/nvim-config/README.md

 ### Copy Paste with global clip board on WSL (Windows only)

 I configured according to here: https://github.com/neovim/neovim/wiki/FAQ#how-to-use-the-windows-clipboard-from-wsl

+### Treesitter

+Just use [it](https://github.com/nvim-treesitter/nvim-treesitter)!
+This is just how good nvim is, isn't it?

+### Fancy AI enhancements

+#### tabnine

+Since I'm using nvim-cmp so I just use the tabnine source provider for it.
+I also tried GitHub Copilot - it's really impressive but I don't like the lag.
+Sometimes I just want to tab indent and then it autocomplete a bunch code - tho the result is impressive but it's not really needed when I know what I'm gonna do.
+Tabnine is good enough.

+### Lua V.S.
+Vimscript

+Lua is just faster.
+I'm still migrating my config.
+It now should have as many lua-based plugins possible.
+The next steps would be fully migrate `init.vim` to lua and move from `vim-plug` to `packer`.

 ## License
 MIT